Whiteside Mountain: History

 The Cherokee name for Whiteside mountain is Sanigilâ'gĭ.

 Legend of Spear Finger

-Cherokee myth says that Spear-finger, the powerful woman monster, built a bridge from the Hiwassee River to Whiteside Mountain.
+Cherokee myth says that Spearfinger, the powerful woman monster, built a bridge from the Hiwassee River to Whiteside Mountain.

 Legend of De Soto

 The overhanging edge has a message carved into it, which reads that Hernando de Soto was there and that it was carved by his men who allegedly threw over their sick, crippled horses there.
 However, it is likely a hoax carved by some boys sometime in 1926 when there was probably much more of the overhang than there is today.
 Since the terrain is too rough for men and horses to get through, for De Soto to have come through here at a time when there were no roads or pathways is unlikely.
 De Soto's route most likely took him through the Cumberland Gap from South Carolina.